 - After it comes to a boil, reduce heat to low and simmer for 5-10 minutes.

 - Cover the pan, remove from heat and allow it to sit undisturbed for 30 minutes to allow the herbs to fully infuse.

 - Once the infusion is complete, strain the herbs.

 - Combine 1 cup of the herbal infusion with 1 1/2 cups of honey in a medium-sized saucepan.
 Don't use a small saucepan.

 - Set the extra liquid aside.
 If you combine it with some raw honey to taste, you’ll have a simple elderberry tea.

-- When your sore throat suckers mixture is done, immediately remove your pan from the heat.
+- When your lollipop mixture is done, immediately remove your pan from the heat.
 Stir until the bubbles dissipate.

-- Pour the mixture into sucker molds and insert sticks (or a small silicone mold if you prefer to make lozenges).
+- Pour the mixture into lollipop molds and insert sticks (or a small silicone mold if you prefer to make lozenges).
 Do this quickly before the mixture hardens in the pan.

-- Once they’re cool, coat each side of the sucker in slippery elm bark for extra throat soothing or vitamin C powder for extra immune boosting.
-The powder also helps keep them from sticking together.
+- Once they’re cool, coat each side of the lollipop in slippery elm bark.
+The powder helps keep them from sticking together.

-- I prefer to store our sore throat suckers in the fridge to keep them nice and firm in any temperature.
+- I prefer to store our lollipops in the refrigerator to keep them nice and firm at any temperature.
 They'll also be less likely to stick together.